Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * Dynamic illustrations let users know what would fit on different shelves using relatable objects, rather than relying on measurements.

-      * Once complete, a unique sharable link was generated so that it could be shared with a partner or housemate.
+      * Once complete, a unique shareable link was generated so that it could be shared with a partner or housemate.

       Notes taken from other competitor tools: